Workers Compensation Fraud - No Small Matter for Businesses

 Here's a good example:

-A small business in Seattle suffered four workers compensation claims in one year.
+A small business in Seattle suffered four workers comp claims in one year.
 The claims were so costly that the owner feared for her business.
 Desperate, she spied on her injured employees outside their business office to see if they were committing workers compensation fraud.

 Did she over react?
 Small business owners watching their bottom lines would probably say no. Every year, workers compensation fraud costs the system millions of dollars.
 Those costs trickle down to all employers in the form of higher premiums.